abinit/abinit/doc/installation.md

 ## Overview

-For the vast majority of people willing to use ABINIT (simple users -not developers- with Unix/Linux or MacOS under terminal mode), the installation steps are:
+For the vast majority of people willing to use ABINIT (simple users -not developers-, with Unix/Linux or MacOS under terminal mode), the installation/compilation steps are:

   1. Prerequisite : you need a Fortran compiler, a C compiler, the Python interpreter (>2.7.5), some mandatory libraries (Linalg, FFT, NetCDF, HDF5, LibXC),